 adb kill-server

-If the ADB terminal is not functioning properly, you can try killing the ADB server.
+Kill the ADB server if it is not functioning properly.
 It’s similar to turning off our Android devices to fix small issues.

 adb sideload

-It’s one of the most popular ADB commands as it can be used to sideload software update.zip files using your computer.
-If you have downloaded a flashable update.zip, just copy it to the ‘platform-tools‘ folder and execute the following command.
-If the zip file you download has a different name, rename it to”update.zip” for the sake of convenience.
+Sideload software update.zip file to an Android device using your computer.
+If you have a flashable update.zip, copy it to the ‘platform-tools‘ folder and execute the following command.
+If the zip file has a different name, rename it to “update.zip” for convenience.

 adb sideload update.zip

-Alternatively, you can sideload or flash update zip packages using Android stock recovery or TWRP recovery as well.
+Alternatively, you can sideload or flash update zip packages using Android Recovery or TWRP Recovery.
 For that, you will have to transfer the update.zip file to your device, reboot your Android into recovery mode, and select the “Apply update from sdcard” option.

 adb pull

-You can download or pull files stored on your Android device to your computer using the following ADB command.
+Download or pull files stored on your Android device to your computer.
+The pulled files are saved to the ‘platform-tools’ folder.

 adb pull /sdcard/video-01.mp4

-In case you want to pull the file to a specific location or drive (D drive, for instance) on your PC, you issue the following command mentioning the path of the storage location as shown below.
+To pull a file to a specific location or drive (D drive, for instance) on your PC, mention the location path as shown below.

 adb pull /sdcard/video-01.mp4 d:\